 Whether you’re a Buddhist yourself or just want to experience the culture, sites and communities associated with it, Nepal offers countless opportunities to get in touch with the origins and teachings of Buddhism.

-It’s easy enough the visit major Buddhist sites such as Kathmandu’s Bhoundanath Stupa as part of a larger itinerary, and even the birthplace of Bhudda in Lumbini can easily be reached by air or road.
+It’s easy enough to visit major Buddhist sites such as Kathmandu’s Boudhanath Stupa as part of a larger itinerary, and even the birthplace of Buddha in Lumbini can easily be reached by air or road.

 Monks at Kopan Monastery

-If you’re looking for a tour that’ll give you a good insight into Buddhist culture and history in the Nepal, we’d recommend this unique Pikey Peak Trek in the Everest region, with Royal Mountain Travel.
+If you’re looking for a tour that’ll give you a good insight into Buddhist culture and history in Nepal, we’d recommend this unique Pikey Peak Trek in the Everest region with Royal Mountain Travel.
 It passes through a region full of remote monasteries and Buddhist history.

 Himalayan landscapes on the Pikey Peak Trek